 How can I consider myself fully vaccinated against COVID-19?

 Generally, you will be considered fully vaccinated only two weeks after taking your second dose of a 2-dose series vaccine, like the Pfizer or Moderna.
 You may also be considered fully vaccinated two weeks after a single-dose vaccine, like Johnson & Johnson’s Jansen vaccine.
+However, the US FDA has now authorized the use of Pfizer-BioNTech’s COVID-19 vaccine to be administered as boosters at least six months after completion of the primary Pfizer-BioNTech series in certain population groups.

 Can I attend a festival or any crowded event if I am vaccinated?